antonioagostino/piccolo/README.md

 ### 2. Download and tokenize the pretraining dataset

-CulturaX is gated on HuggingFace — you need an accepted-terms account and a token.
+CulturaX is gated on HuggingFace (you need an accepted-terms account and a token).

 ```bash
 python -m src.utils.download_dataset \